CometstarMH/radical-item-sliding/src/components/radical-item-sliding/readme.md

 ### `closeOpened() => Promise<boolean>`

 Close all of the sliding items in the list.
-Items can also be closed from the [List](../../list/List).
+Items can also be closed from the parent `ion-list`.

 #### Returns